BUSINESS REVIEW

 OUTLOOK, OPPORTUNITIES AND THREATS

-As it stands today, the steep increases and new type of levies through regulations, restrictions on banking especially in Maharashtra, belated payment of dues by utilities do not augur well for decent future for the Industry and Company.
-It seems the Central Governments ambitious quantum leap in RE Power is encouraging only big business houses who are jumping into the Green Power bandwagon as their pockets are deep and may be able to absorb the running losses in the RE Business which they may leverage for growth in their other core businesses.
+Considering the huge outlay needed to achieve the targets set by the Central Government, only big business houses are jumping into the Green Power bandwagon as their pockets are deep and may be able to absorb the running losses in the RE Business which they may leverage against growth in their other core businesses.
+Further due to their size, they are able to negotiate better with utilities.

 RISKS AND CONCERNS

-On the Renewable Energy Sector, the considerable delay in processing or decision making by state utilities and State Electricity Regulatory Commission and also the higher judicial authorities have been resulting in considerable strain on the liquidity front and also planning on the future projects.
+On the Renewable Energy Sector, the considerable delay in processing or decision making by state utilities and State Electricity Regulatory Commission and also the higher judicial authorities have been resulting in considerable strain on the sustainability of small wind farms and also impeding the future projects.
+It is seen that present environment in Green Energy is only for Big Players with deep pockets with many a small and medium entities who had entered the Green Energy sector more than two decades back closing their units.

-The experience of the Company has been that inordinate delays in adjudication of the matters by Electricity Regulatory Commission, Appellate Tribunal for Electricity and higher courts result in acute pressure on the Company due to huge mismatch in inflow and outflow of funds.
-In the wind power business the expenses are more or less fixed and also the loan repayment and interest to lenders like banks, however, the delayed receipt of generation proceeds necessitate that company has to resort to temporary borrowings to tide over the mismatch.
+The experience of the Company has been that inordinate delays in adjudication of the matters by Electricity Regulatory Commission, Appellate Tribunal for Electricity and even High courts result in acute pressure on the Company due to huge mismatch in inflow and outflow of funds.
+In the wind power business the expenses are more or less fixed, the delayed receipt of generation proceeds necessitate that company has to resort to temporary borrowings to tide over the mismatch.
 This is also a concern as it has to bear the brunt of finance cost.
+However with Central Power Ministry introducing an online portal "Prapti" for monitoring settlement of Invoices of power generators by the utilities has helped the Company to tackle the liquidity issues and is now debt free for past 2-3 years.

 The Management Discussions and Analysis explaining the objectives of the company, the opportunities and threats, the outlook for the future, the risks and concerns have to be read with the meaning of relevant applicable laws and regulations.
 The actual physical performance may differ materially from those explained hereinabove.